KV 22

 Conservation

 Conservation history: The tomb was superficially cleared by Theodore Davis in 1905-1914.
 Howard Carter excavated more thoroughly in 1915.
 Over three seasons in 1989 and 1990, the tomb was re-cleared by Sakuji Yoshimura and Jiro Kondo of Japan’s Waseda University.
-Now, they are focussing on conserving and cleaning paintings on the walls and ceiling of the tomb.
+Now, they are focusing on conserving and cleaning paintings on the walls and ceiling of the tomb.

 Site condition: During the nineteenth century, unknown visitors to the site removed several paintings of faces from the walls and pillars, some of which are now in the Louvre.
 The paintings have been damaged by salt efflorescence.
 Cracks in the pillars have expanded.